Skip to main content

 Alter Kiosk am Kurfürstendamm © visitberlin, Foto: Philip Koschel

-Around the Uhlandstraße intersection, international and renowned interior and porcelain shops such as Königliche Porzellan-Manufaktur KPM, Villeroy& Boch, Occhio, the exclusive design house for light, or even Zara Home.
-A few steps up Uhlandstraße and you will find elegant interiors and designer furniture from top brands on Kantstraße, at Living Berlin.
+International and renowned interior and porcelain shops such as Königliche Porzellan-Manufaktur KPM, Villeroy & Boch, Occhio, the exclusive design house for light, and Zara Home are locatedaround the Uhlandstraße intersection.
+A few steps up Uhlandstraße and you will find elegant interiors and designer furniture from top brands on Kantstraße, in Living Berlin.

 Elegance

-Towards Olivaer Platz then pure high fashion: Immerse yourself more in the top-elegant mile of Kurfürstendamm with every step.
+Towards Olivaer Platz, pure high fashion: immerse yourself in the top elegant mile of Kurfürstendamm with every step you take.
 The magnificent wide pavements are quieter and the tall historic building façades conceal sophisticated shop windows behind which designers and world-famous luxury labels seduce their discerning clientele with clothes, shoes, jewellery and accessories.

 Here is a current selection: